 We hope friendships form here that are safe enough to speak about our lives honestly and authentically.
 We hope our groups create spaces where people talk about the things in life that are not going well and let them invite us to growth.
-When our groups are safe enough, when we react badly in daily life, we can ask ourselves and one another about the core wound that is driving us.
-We can think together about our primal needs that are not being met and that needs our attention.
+When our groups are safe enough, when we behave badly we have a place to look for core wounds that drive us.
+We can think together, about primal needs not being met.

-Do that for a while and the people you do it with become quite dear.
+Do that together, and the people you do it with become quite dear.

 That’s why we form groups at NRCC—to create spaces where spiritual friendships can form.
-Our hope is that as we get to know one another, we build this kind of closeness.
+Our hope is that as we get to know one another, we build that kind of closeness.

 Here are a couple of the kinds of groups that get the ball rolling: